Melbourne Bars To Watch the Fifa Women's World Cup 2023

 • Enter the cyberpunk facade to find Chris Lucas’s two-level Japanese diner.
 Watch chefs turn skewered meat over jumping flames, slurp your noodles and call it good manners (it is in Japan), and sip cocktails named after Tokyo’s neighbourhoods.
 Book your table for the game here.

-• Shuttered for years, this classic Melbourne pub was carefully restored to its former glory by a crack team of publicans.
-Find Wagyu Philly cheesesteaks and nightly specials, a coolroom turned pool room and a Sunday sesh-ready courtyard.
+• Shuttered for years, this classic pub was carefully restored to its former glory by a crack team of publicans.
+Find hibachi-grilled skewers, classic prawn cocktails, a coolroom turned pool room and a knock-off-ready courtyard.